chrishah/post-assembly-intro/README.md

 (user@host)-$ docker run --rm -v $(pwd):/in -w /in ezlabgva/busco:v5.2.1_cv1 \
               busco -i data/genome_assembly.fasta \
               -o busco -m genome -l eukaryota \
-              -c 2 \
+              -c 2 -f \
               --augustus --augustus_species schistosoma
 ```
+While it is running, feel free to open a new terminal window and already start exploring the outputs that we have precomputed for you in `data/outputs/busco/`.

 If you ran BUSCO as above it will have created one directory called `busco` (because you said `-o busco` above).
+Note that if you run it a second time, it will complain and

+A few words on the parameters used:
+ - `-i` - input fasta file
+ - `-o` - a string that will determine the name of the output directory BUSCO will write to
+ - `-m` - run mode 'genome'; there also is 'transcriptome' and 'protein'
+ - `-l` - BUSCO provides sets of reference genes at particular taxonomic levels - see [here](https://busco-data.ezlab.org/v5/data/lineages/) for a full list.
+ - `-c` - use this number of CPUs
+ - `-f` - force overwrite results from previous run - if you had used the same name before
+ - `--augustus --augustus_species` - this part specifies that we want to use a particular version of the algorithm that internally uses a software called `augustus` in the process of gene identification - this can be omitted completely in version 5 of BUSCO, then another approach `metaeuk` will be used.

-A detailed exlanation of the parameters and the BUSCO output you can also find as part of a different [session](https://github.com/chrishah/phylogenomics-intro).
+A detailed explanation of the parameters can be found on the BUSCO [webpage](https://busco.ezlab.org/) and we're also using BUSCO as part of different training sessions (for example [this](https://github.com/chrishah/phylogenomics-intro) or [this](https://github.com/chrishah/phylogenomics_intro_vertebrata)).

 Usually, the most relevant files are:
  - `busco/run_eukaryota_odb10/short_summary.txt`